nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 Fig.12.
 Comparison of frequency domain numerical results with FDTD and analytical solutions (if exist) (a). rigid barrier (b). porous material barrier with flow resistivity $\sigma=2000\ Pa\cdot{}s\cdot{}m^{-2}​$.

 We numbered some peaks in Fig.11 which you can find corresponding sound pulse propagate route in Fig.13.
-Most of them fits well with FDTD but one can find VC-FVM's "wave 2.5" is propagate faster but weaker than FDTD's.
+Most of them fit well with FDTD, but one can find VC-FVM's "wave 2.5" is propagated faster but weaker than FDTD's.

 ![soundWaveRoute](/imgs/soundWaveRoute.png)